howerj/libforth/readme.md

 redundant but means using a previous definition of a word with the same name more difficult (but can be done).
 This might be a candidate for behavior that should be made more compliant.

-* case sensitivity

-Most Forths are case insensitive, however this forth is not, and by default all core words are lower case, this will not be changed to be more compliant and is by design.
-Case insensitivity adds extra complexity to the interpreter and is sensitive to the character encoding used.

 * ok